ska-telescope/developer.skatelescope.org/src/tools/bdd-walkthrough.rst

 BDD Walkthrough
 ***************

-This is a small adaptation of material by Giorgio Brahnik.
+This is a small adaptation of material by Giorgio Brajnik.
 For background on how BDD tests work, please read :doc:`bdd-test-context`.

 * Identify an SKA requirement.
 This may be an existing requirement, such as an interface requirement, or, if you are working on system verification, you may create a new requirement, such as `VTS-221 <https://jira.skatelescope.com/browse/VTS-221/>`_.